 Q: What happens at Orientation?

-A: Full itineraries for both the Student and Parent Orientation are available here:
+A: Full itineraries for both the Student and Parent Orientation will be available very soon.

 Q: What should I bring to Orientation?

 A: If you are attending one of the Sessions 1-6, you will stay in one of our residence halls on Lower Campus.
 If you are attending Session 7, you will stay in your assigned housing for the 2015 - 2016 academic year.

 Q: Where will my parent(s) or guardian(s) stay during Orientation?

 A: Boston College does not provide housing to parents and guardians attending Parent Orientation.
 Parents and guardians most usually find lodging at one of the many nearby hotels.

 Q: How does the course registration process work at Orientation?

 A: You will register for your first semester of courses on Tuesday of Orientation.
 Be sure to review the Academic Planning Workbook you received in the mail and the Course Information & Schedule (available on Agora Portal), and bring them with you to Orientation.
 We will pair you with an academic adviser during Orientation that will help you select and register for your first semester courses.

 Q: Will I be able to see my parent(s)/guardian(s) or leave campus during Orientation?

 A: The Student and Parent Orientation Programs begin together with mass and dinner on Sunday evening and then split and run separately until closing ceremonies.
 The program is designed to give students and parents separate, but complimentary, experiences.
 Additionally, students may not leave campus during Orientation.